mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 # Binlog router compatibility

-Binlog Router Plugin is compatible with MariaDB 5.5 and MySQL 5.6, the current default.
+Binlog Router Plugin is compatible with MariaDB 5.5 and MySQL 5.6/5.7.

-In order to use it with MySQL 5.6, the *GTID_MODE* setting must be OFF and connecting slaves must not use *MASTER_AUTO_POSITION = 1* option.
+In order to use it with MySQL 5.6/5.7, the *GTID_MODE* setting must be OFF and connecting slaves must not use *MASTER_AUTO_POSITION = 1* option.
+Additionally with MySQL 5.7 slaves the `send_slave_heartbeat` option must be set to on.

-It’s also works with a MariaDB 10.0 setup (master and slaves) but slave connection must not include any GTID feature.
+It’s also works with a MariaDB 10.X setup (master and slaves).
+Slave connection must not include any GTID feature if MaxScale version is less than 2.2.

 Binlog Router currently does not work for MySQL 5.5 due to missing *@@global.binlog_checksum* variable.

+The default compatibility is MariaDB 10 since MaxScale 2.2.

 # Master server setup/change